 At the age of sixteen, in 1947, Jim was preaching on street corners, believing that he had wisdom and knowledge that others needed, and a few people would stop to listen and reward him with coins tossed onto a blanket next to him.
 Jones believed in brotherhood.
-Unlike the respectable townspeople, he had not looked down upon the "hillbillies."
 Jones dressed as neatly as he could for his preaching, but he sympathized with the poor, and he preached also in black neighborhoods.
 What he did look down upon was the frivolity and sinfulness of other boys his age.

 Jones fancied that he was a leader among boys, and he feared rejection.
-At his home, his closest friend started to leave in defiance of his orders, and Jim grabbed his father's pistol and shot at his friend, missing as his friend ran down the street.
+At his home, his closest friend started to walk away in defiance of his orders.
+Jim grabbed his father's pistol and shot at his friend, missing him as he ran down the street.

 In high school, Jones was a diligent student, and in his assigned readings he took special interest in two men who had experienced great power: Adolf Hitler and Josef Stalin.
 In his later high school years, Jones worked part-time in a hospital, and there he met a student nurse, Marceline, who was impressed by the way he got along with patients, and she was impressed by his helpfulness and his concern over social issues and world events.
 Jones described himself to Marceline as a person of principle, but he stretched the truth and told her that he had been the star of the high school basketball team but had quit because his coach had slurred black opponents.

-Jones was going through a period of doubt concerning his faith.
-He threatened to kill himself if Marceline persisted in praying.
+Jones tended to be intense about whatever he chose to become involved with.
+He entered a period of doubt with intensity, and he threatened to kill himself.
 He claimed that his experiences working in the hospital and his seeing the poor on city streets had led him to conclude that a merciful God would not allow such suffering.
 There was no God, he proclaimed.
 And he denounced churches as hypocritical for screening people according to the color of their skin.